AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_overview.md

 ### Create a chat room

 Only the [chat room super admin](./agora_chat_restful_chatroom_superadmin) can create a chat room, and the user that creates the chat room becomes the chat room owner.
-The maximum number of chat room member supported vary according to the pricing plan.
+The maximum number of chat room members supported varies according to the pricing plan.
 For details, see [Limitations of chat room](#limitations).

 ### Join and leave a chat room

-All the chat users can join and leave the chat rooms freely.
+All the chat users can join and leave the chat room freely.

 ### Disband a chat room